RobolinkInc/doc-v2/docs/zumi/blockly/Junior/05-Sensors/02-get-z-angle.md

 ##### Description

-Gets the current Z angle from Zumi's gyroscope
+Gets the current Z angle from Zumi's gyroscope.

 ##### Parameters